 Erosion Control Products

 Rip Rap Erosion Control Products are designed to address the strength and erosion control requirements when stabilizing a shoreline.
-Since these areas a specifically prone to erosion, having an extra layer of support underneath the rip rap can help increase the efficiency of your design.
+Since these areas are specifically prone to erosion, having an extra layer of support underneath the rip rap can help increase the efficiency of your design.

 Rip Rap Locations

-Rip rap is commonly used in locations dealing with high levels of erosion due to wave action, tides or frequent runoff.
-Due to the seriousness of erosion these areas, rip rap is used as a permanent solution.
+Rip rap is commonly used in locations dealing with high levels of erosion due to wave action, tides, or frequent runoff.
+Due to the seriousness of erosion in these areas, rip rap is used as a permanent solution.
 Some of the places where they have been used most often include the following:

 - Bottom Slopes

 Woven Geotextiles are one of the most commonly used erosion control products under rip rap.
-Due to their high overall strength, they are well adapted to holding large rocks, small rocks or other shoreline materials.
+Due to their high overall strength, they are well adapted to holding large rocks, small rocks, or other shoreline materials.
 Many of the woven geotextiles listed on our site will offer a high layer of strength for holding up during installation and several meet AASHTO Class I or Class II standards.